frstrtr/sign-msg/README.md

 ./sign-msg ...
 ```
 # UPDATE
-It turns out that the dependcy comes with a command line tool to do this, so just use this instead:
+It turns out that the dependency comes with a command line tool to do this, so just use that instead:
 ```
 git clone https://github.com/vbuterin/pybitcointools.git
 virtualenv --python=python2 pybitcointools